-5.4 STARS A ACCREDITATION SCHEME FOR SCHOOLS
+5.4 STARS ACCREDITATION SCHEME FOR SCHOOLS

-5.4.1.
-STARS is TfL's world leading school travel accreditation scheme, inspiring young Londoners to travel smarter and more sustainably, and should form the framework within which the behaviour change related components of the above recommendations are recorded.

-- 5.4.2.
-Many of the recommendations would also serve to contribute towards the required 'travel activities' and 'support activities' required to attain Gold status which should ultimately be the aim for the school. - 5.4.3.
+- 5.4.1.
+STARS is TfL's world leading school travel accreditation scheme, inspiring young Londoners to travel smarter and more sustainably, and should form the framework within which the behaviour change related components of the above recommendations are recorded. - 给 - 5.4.2.
+Many of the recommendations would also serve to contribute towards the required 'travel activities' and 'support activities' required to attain Gold status - which should ultimately be the aim for the school. - 5.4.3.
 Equally by embracing the STARS process, delivering sustainable travel activities, achieving modal shift targets and demonstrating effective community engagement, the school will have successfully delivered air quality improvements through reduced travel by cars.
 The framework of STARS enables the school and borough to document, track and share their continued progress, and embed and implement the recommendations throughout the school community. - 5.4.4.
 Schools are encouraged to note any air quality related activity undertaken on their TfL STARS profile stars.tfl.gov.uk, and to help inspire other schools, they are required to tell their story for each activity they have delivered. - 5.4.5.
 Table 3 outlines the requirements for achieving the Bronze, Silver and Gold accreditation.
-Holy Trinity Church of England Primary School has achieved Silver accreditation.
+Ark Franklin Primary School is not registered in the STARS accreditation scheme.